-One of the best trips we took as a family was our self drive from Nashville to Memphis, ending in New Orleans!
+One of the best American road trips we took was our family roadie starting in Nashville to Memphis, ending in New Orleans!

-Mum, dad, my husband and me.
+Mum, dad, my husband and me on the road.
 We called it the Music Tour and spent 10 nights in total with a playlist that included Willie Nelson warbling “on the road again” as we hurtled down the freeways to meet my brother, his wife and daughter from the Cayman Islands (where they live) for a reunion in New Orleans.

 Ok, let’s go!